joshbetz/node-memcached/README.md

 ### Options

-* `failures` The number of consecutive errors on a given connection before it is recycled.
-Default: 5.
 * `max` The maximum number of connections in the pool.
 Default: 10.
 * `min` The minimum number of connections in the pool.
 Default: 2.
 * `acquireTimeoutMillis` The maximum amount of time to wait to create a connection.
 Default: 200.